ivanursul/ivanursul/_posts/2019-01-05-serverless-telegram-chat-bot.markdown

 ```
 Alright, a new bot.
 How are we going to call it?
 Please choose a name for your bot.
 ```
-Specify a name for you bot, I picked **iursul-test-bot**
+Specify a name for your bot, I picked **iursul-test-bot**
 * Now specify a username:
 ```
 Good.
 Now let's choose a username for your bot.
 It must end in `bot`.
-Like this, for example: TetrisBot or tetris_bot.
+Like this, for example, TetrisBot or tetris_bot.
 ```
 I picked **iursultestbot**